 The bits 9 to 16 of the WUR non-AP STA’s local TSF timer shall be set to the adjusted value of the received partial TSF timestamp.

+If the Common PN subfield is equal to 0, update the local WIPN or WTPN to the locally constructed PN used to receive the WUR frame (see 29.10.23.2 (Constuction of the PN by a WUR non-AP STA))(#3277)

 NOTE 1—Before the adjusted value of the received partial TSF timestamp is set as the value of bit position 9 to 16 of the temporary timestamp, the temporary timestamp may be further compensated for a clock drift offset between the WUR AP and the WUR non-AP STA, which is determined by multiplying the estimated clock drift by the time between receiving the latest TSF from the WUR AP and the time at which the WUR frame is received from the WUR AP, where the estimated clock draft is determined based on two or more received TSF values from the WUR AP and comparing these to the internal TSF at the WUR non-AP STA.